Lidocaine, 20 mg/ml 2 ml 10 pcs

 Overdose

-Symptoms: the first signs of intoxication – dizziness, nausea, vomiting, euphoria, decreased blood pressure, asthenia; then – convulsions of mimic muscles with transition to tonic-clonic convulsions of skeletal muscles, psychomotor agitation, bradycardia, asystole, collapse; when used in labor, in the newborn may – bradycardia, respiratory center depression, apnea.
+Symptoms: the first signs of intoxication – dizziness, nausea, vomiting, euphoria, decreased blood pressure, asthenia; then – convulsions of facial muscles with transition to tonic-clonic convulsions of skeletal muscles, psychomotor agitation, bradycardia, asystole, collapse; when used during childbirth, the newborn may experience bradycardia, depression of the respiratory center, apnea.

-The treatment is discontinuation of the drug, pulmonary ventilation, oxygen inhalation.
+Treatment is cessation of drug administration, pulmonary ventilation, oxygen inhalation.
 Symptomatic therapy.
-In seizures, 10 mg of diazepam is administered intravenously.
-In bradycardia – m-cholinoblockers (atropine), vasoconstrictors (norepinephrine, phenylephrine).
-Intubation, artificial lung ventilation, resuscitation measures are possible.
+For convulsions, 10 mg of diazepam is administered intravenously.
+For bradycardia – m-cholinergic blockers (atropine), vasoconstrictors (norepinephrine, phenylephrine).
+Intubation, artificial ventilation, and resuscitation measures are possible.
 Hemodialysis is ineffective.

 ---|---|